open-telemetry/opentelemetry-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproduce

 Create a self-contained project using the template of your choice, apply the minimum required code to result in the issue you're observing.
+You may start from the apps in the [docs](../docs/) folder, and modify to demonstrate the issue.

 We will close this issue if: